How to Leverage the Best of Tableau with Scuba Analytics

 - 3. With Scuba, query times are insanely fast, no matter the scale.
 Teams can run a query and expect an answer in minutes–not days, weeks, or months.
 Getting insight right away mitigates the challenge of stale data and stale insights.
 Moreover, the pre-built behavioral features like cohorts and funnels make analysis simple.

-- 4. Scuba is more stable than homegrown tools.
+- 4. Scuba is more secure and stable than homegrown tools.
 Homegrown tools paired with Tableau are expensive and tedious to maintain, especially if it requires a data warehouse.
-When integrated with a tool like Tableau, homegrown tools are difficult to manage and constantly update, prone to security breaches, bugs, and glitches.
+When integrated with a tool like Tableau, homegrown tools are difficult to manage and constantly update, prone to data security and privacy compliance violations–and could be vulnerable to data breaches, bugs, and glitches.
 While infrastructure alone for Tableau can be costly, not to mention big investments in training, it still can’t deliver answers to the behavioral questions most companies have.
-With Scuba, brands can expect a reliable, secure, and easy-to-use platform–with far more stability than homegrown tools.
+With Scuba, brands can expect a reliable and easy-to-use platform– that meets all compliance standards and regulations.

 - 5. Scuba easily integrates with other tools, including Tableau.
 By working together, Scuba can help Tableau make the flow of data seamless, paving the way for faster and more powerful insights.